 Even emperors valued and admired them: the great Mughal emperor Akbar, the third of his line, had Bully Kuttas for hunting.
 Now Bully Kuttas are mostly found in Pakistan, but they are still around in the border regions of India.

-RECOMMENDED: 21 Interesting Indian Dog Breeds
+RECOMMENDED: 21 Native Indian Dog Breeds

 Bully Kutta Basic Profile